yujiaz2/vid_summ/README.md

 ## 9. ae
    * use online motion autoencoder to get the result of summarized key object motion clips (REFERENCE: https://github.com/iwyoo/LSTM-autoencoder/)

     step 1:
+    replace $TENSORFLOW/python/ops/rnn_cell.py to modify the activation function for KL divergence

+    step 2:
     run train_1_layer.py to train the model

-    step 2:
+    step 3:
     run train_1_layer.py to get the max and min reconstruction error of offline training

-    step 3:
+    step 4:
     run update_1_layer.py using max and min offline training error to adaptively online update the model